Arthur W. Thomas

-Education and employment
+Education and non-military employment

+Thomas was born in New Brunswick.
 The full tenure of Thomas' career was at Columbia University, where he received his bachelor's degree in 1912, his A.M. in 1914, and his Ph.D. in 1915.
-Thomas was an instructor in food chemistry from 1912–1917, an assistant professor from 1919–1923, and an associate professor from 1923-1928.
+Thomas was an instructor in food chemistry from 1912 to 1917, an assistant professor from 1919 to 1923, and an associate professor from 1923 to 1928.
 He became full professor of chemistry in 1928.
+In 1935 he and Mary Engle Pennington were issued a U.S. patent for a method of treating eggs.

 Military service

-Arthur W. Thomas, then an Instructor in Food Chemistry at Columbia University, volunteered for military service in the spring of 1917 and was mustered in as a First Lieutenant in the newly formed Sanitary Corps in the U.S. National Army in September 1917.
+Arthur W. Thomas, then an instructor in Food Chemistry at Columbia University, volunteered for military service in the spring of 1917 and was mustered in as a First Lieutenant in the newly formed Sanitary Corps in the U.S. National Army in September 1917.
 He was assigned to the Food and Nutrition Section or Division of the Sanitary Corps under the command of the Surgeon General.
 Thomas took part in food surveys at army cantonments in the Northeast and also served in the Office of the Surgeon General in Washington.
 The officers in the Food and Nutrition Section included those who in civilian life were professors in chemistry and biochemistry.